 Exhibit Number Description Registrant's Form Date Filed with the SEC Exhibit Number 3.1 Second Amended and Restated Certificate of Incorporation of the Registrant.
-8-K 9/29/2021 3.1 3.2 Third Amended and Restated Bylaws of the Registrant.
+8-K 9/29/2021 3.1 3.2 Certificate of Amendment to the Second Amended and Restated Certificate of Incorporation, dated June 8, 2023.
+8-K 6/8/2023 3.1 3.3 Certificate of Second Amendment to the Second Amended and Restated Certificate of Incorporation of Jasper Therapeutics, Inc., filed with the Secretary of State of the State of Delaware on January 3, 2024.
+8-K 1/3/2024 3.1 3.4 Third Amended and Restated Bylaws of the Registrant.
 8-K 2/17/2023 3.1 4.1 Form of Warrant Agreement, dated November 19, 2019, by and between the Registrant and Continental Stock Transfer & Trust Company, as warrant agent.
 8-K 11/25/2019 4.1 4.2 Specimen Warrant Certificate.
-S-1/A 11/6/2019 4.3 10.1# Jasper Therapeutics, Inc. Non-Employee Director Compensation Policy.
-10-K 3/8/2023 10.17 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
+S-1/A 11/6/2019 4.3 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 32.1 Certification of the Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)